 Fitness Stocks to Buy: Nike (NKE)

 Nike has been one of the best blue-chip stocks of the recent bear market.
 Yes, Nike fell from $105 to $60 per share during the crash.
-But now, it’s already back up to $100 and seemingly headed to new all-time highs in the near future.
+But now, it’s already well past $100 and seemingly headed to new all-time highs in the near future.

 Why has Nike managed such a swift recovery?
 It is, in large part, because the company has the best distribution channel of the athletic wear companies.
 It has a fantastic online presence, and it leads the pack with its app and other direct-to-consumer avenues.